 Permission denied in Mac Terminal?
 Try this fix

-The Terminal app is a great way to run processes and carry out tasks if you're familiar with Unix commands.
+Terminal is a great way to run processes and carry out tasks if you're familiar with Unix commands.
 Mostly, it just works as long as you use correct commands.
 But occasionally, you may see an error message, such as 'permission denied.'
-This could occur for several reasons, such as because the file you're trying to work on is locked or there is a permissions problem.
-In this article, we'll show you what to do if you see a 'permission denied' error in Terminal.
+In this article, we'll show you how to fix it.

 What is Terminal?

-Terminal is an app that lives in the Utilities folder inside Applications.
-It allows you to control your Mac, running processes and tasks from a command-line interface.
+Terminal is an app that allows you to control your Mac, running processes and tasks from a command-line interface.
 Thanks to macOS' Unix kernel, it can interpret and execute regular Unix commands.
 Until macOS Catalina, Terminal's default shell was bash.
-The shell is the layer on which you type and execute commands.
-However, Terminal could run other shells on top of bash.
-One of those is called zsh.
-Zsh has some benefits over bash in that it's easier to use for some tasks and doesn't require strict user permissions in the way that bash does.
-And Zsh is now the default shell for macOS.
+Now, it is zsh.
+It's easier to use for some tasks and doesn't require strict user permissions in the way that bash does.
 You can tell which shell Terminal is running by looking at the top of any Terminal window.
-It will show your username, the shell name, and then the window's dimensions.

 Why do people use Terminal?